Semantic-Science/PROV-O_BFO_Mapping/README.md

 | generated                 | Introduce new sub-property of bfo:0000057 (has participant)                   |

 ### PROV-O Qualified Property Mapping
+The mapping of PROV-O qualified properties is very speculative and requires iterative feedback.

 | Qualified PROV-O Property     | Equivalence or Transformation Rule |
 |-------------------------------|------------------------------------|